Criminal Investigations Division

 The purpose of CID is to investigate all types of crimes occurring within Douglas County, to determine the identity of perpetrators of these crimes based upon the facts and evidence, to arrest or cause the issuance of arrest warrants where appropriate and to coordinate with the prosecuting attorney throughout the criminal prosecution of the offender.

-The Crimes Against Persons Unit is under the supervision of Sgt.
+The Crimes Against Persons Unit is under the supervision of Lt.
 Sharon Carroll.
-This unit is responsible for the investigation of major felony crimes relating to homicide, armed robbery, assaults, rape and other sex related crimes, crimes against children and domestic violence incidents.
+This unit is responsible for the investigation of major felony crimes relating to armed robbery, assaults, rape and other sex related crimes, crimes against children and domestic violence incidents.
 This unit works closely with DEFAC's (Department of Family and Children Services) as well as other local groups such as the Domestic Violence Task Force to help recognize and gather evidence and information to substantiate criminal acts and arrest those responsible.

 The Criminal Investigations Division is also responsible for identifying and compiling intelligence on any gang activity in the county.
 Other agencies or groups that the unit works with include the Department of Juvenile Justice (DJJ), Juvenile Programs (formally ASAP), Jumpstart, Watchful Eye, Truancy Panel, ADAP Training and Douglas County Core.

 Another function that CID is responsible for is to compile and maintain an up to date sex offender registry, which can be viewed here through this web site.
 Any questions or comments regarding the registry can be directed to Lt.
 Sharon Carroll or Inv.
 Trent Wilson.